Road reopened after Bomb Squad called over 'suspicious item' in York

+A spokesman for The Army said: "An unsolicited package had been sent from Canada.
+It was x-rayed as precaution but turned out not to be dangerous."

+Police confirmed that the road was now open following the incident earlier today (Friday, March 22).

-At around one o' clock, police set up a cordon in York's Micklegate after a suspicious item was received at a property on the road.
+At around 1pm, police set up a cordon in York's Micklegate after a suspicious item was received at a property in the road.

 Here's the story from earlier today: North Yorkshire Police said the cordon is in place in the Micklegate area at the request of the Explosive Ordnance Disposal (EOD) "after a suspicious item was received at a property on the road".